Support for traditional hunting and harvesting

 Stream 1: Land claim organization and self-government

-For communities with settled land claims, grant funding is provided to land claim or self-government organizations.
+For communities with settled land claims, grant funding is provided to the land claim or self-government organizations.
 These organizations are accountable to their own citizens for how they use and allocate the funding.

 Stream 2: Communities